ddiLab/SageEdu/microphone/readme.md

 * Note: requires virtual environment setup
 * Instructions and code demonstrating how to read WAV files in a Python program

+<h2>WaggleRecordingAudio.ipynb</h2>

+* Records audio from the usb microphone using the Waggle platform

 <h2>sample.wav</h2>

 * A sample WAV file for use in the `readingWavFiles` notebook